GeowazM/Short_introduction_to_UAV_mapping/README.md

 <br>

-## Exercises for fligth planning and data acquisition
+## Exercises for flight planning and data acquisition
 For more details use the directories [*0_flight_planning*](0_fligth_planning/readme.md) and [*1_data_acquisition*](1_data_acquisition/readme.md).
 1. Proof if the equipment ist comprehensive
 2. Prepare the UAV for takeoff